 Sugar gliders have a unique combination of features that make them well-suited for their natural habitats.
 These include an extremely light and agile body, large eyes for night vision, long powerful legs for jumping, a long thin tail for balance and steering, and a membrane between their legs that allows them to glide through the air.

-See also What is Spanish Water Dog Animal
+See also What is Song Sparrow Animal

 In their natural habitat they live in groups of up to twenty individuals in tree hollows or nests made from grasses and leaves.
 They feed mainly on insects but can also eat nectar and sap from eucalyptus trees.
 They are nocturnal animals so they spend most of the day nestled in their tree hollows sleeping.